unrealwork/atsd-use-cases/how-to/github/pr-notification.md

 Replace the `SERVER_URL` parameter in the command above with the public DNS name of the Docker host where the sandbox container will be running.
 The Docker host should be externally accessible to receive webhook notifications from GitHub servers.

-For advanced launch settings refer to the following [guide](https://github.com/axibase/dockers/tree/atsd-sandbox).
+For advanced launch settings refer to this [guide](https://github.com/axibase/dockers/tree/atsd-sandbox).

 Watch the sandbox container logs for `All applications started` line.